PEI-Education/attendance_tracking/README.md

 psQuery, however, is pretty integral to the functioning of the plugin.
 Without it, you would need to either replicate its functionakity with a hidden form or find some way to include the right ID for a DirectTable.Select on U_PEI_ATT_TRACK. psQuery really shines with the bulk updates - a single call lets you iterate through an array of students and their related updates, so fast that I actually added a slight delay so that you actually see the loading timer.

 ## Version History
+- 2024.4.1 - Added "Referral closed" checkbox to checklist interface.
+Can only be changed at district office.
 - 2024.3.2 - Added message keys and French translations to student checklist interfaces (admin and teacher portals)
 > Note: After 0.10, version numbering scheme was changed to match the year and month of the release.
 This is to simplify, clarify, better align with the versioning scheme of PowerSchool itself.
 - 0.10 - Added email to director on referral, and eliminated largely duplicative controllers